nischalaryal/private-cellular-network-deployment-overall-documentation/doc/oai/README.md

-# Description of files
+# OpenAirInterface

-## e2e_setup.md
+## End-to-End Setup
-This file explains the complete process to implement end to end cellular network testbed using only OpenAirInterface for both RAN and core.
+[e2e_setup.md](e2e_setup.md) explains the complete process to implement end to end cellular network testbed using only OpenAirInterface for both RAN and core.